vinayak700/FullStack-Assessment/README.md

 To set up environment variables, follow these steps:

-1. Create a `.env` file inside your root directory.
+1. Create a `.env` file inside your client root directory.

 2. Open the `.env` file using a text editor.